-All acquisition-related expenses are charged to the income statement when incurred.
+All acquisition-related expenses are charged to the statement of profit or loss when incurred, within other operating and administrative expenses.
 The excess of the cost of acquisition over the fair value of the Group's share of the identifiable assets acquired net of liabilities and contingent liabilities is recorded as goodwill.
-If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognised directly in the income statement for the period.
+If the cost of acquisition is less than the fair value of the net assets of the subsidiary acquired, the difference is recognised directly in the statement of profit or loss for the period.